-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
-Children absent for prolonged periods refers to 'any child of compulsory school age who is not registered at any formally approved education activity eg school, alternative provision, elective home education, and has been out of education provision for at least 4 weeks'.
-Children being absent from school repeatedly and/or for prolonged periods, as well as children missing education, can act as a warning sign of potential safeguarding issues.
-Children absent for prolonged periods are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming not in education, employment or training (NEET) later in life.
-Early intervention is essential to help prevent the risks of a child going missing in future
+Children Missing Education (CME) refers to 'any child of compulsory school age who is not registered at any formally approved education activity eg school, alternative provision, elective home education, and has been out of education provision for at least 4 weeks'.
+Children missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming not in education, employment or training (NEET) later in life.